MNSGC-Ballooning/GPS-emulator/readme.txt

 Possible future modifications include SD GPS data reading - the Arduino reads coordinates and altitude from a previous flight and sends them as GPS signals, making it possible to "refly" a previous flight.

-------New Readme------
-New modes that will be implemented in Fall/Winter 2019 are the "Custom" and "Flight" modes.
-Custom mode will give users the ability to specify rates of ascent and descent at any and all altitudes (on the way up and down) and the user will also be able to determine when cutaway/"burst" occurs.
-"Flight" mode will use old flight data fed directly in via an SD card into the emulator.
-Both modes will allow much more accurate and effective simulations which will allow us to debug our flight computer(s)/state machines much more effectively before sending them up to 120,000+ feet.